luiscoco/AWS_SDK_IAM_Grant_Temporary_Permissions_using_Roles_and_STS/README.md

 ## 8. Input the UIWrapper.cs code

+This class enhances the user experience in a console-based tutorial or learning app by clearly presenting steps, pausing for user interaction, and formatting output nicely

+It's **purely UI** logic—no AWS SDK calls or IAM logic here, just **support for the demo display**

 ```csharp
 // Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 // SPDX-License-Identifier: Apache-2.0